-The Provision of Information for New Research Students subsection also introduces the Study Regulations for Research Degree Programmes and associated processes and practices in relation to student registration; external students and students working away from Queen’s; periods of study for RDPs, interruptions to study, including temporary withdrawals; progress; assessment; and academic appeals.
+The Provision of Information for New Research Students subsection also introduces the Study Regulations for Research Degree Programmes and associated processes and practices in relation to student registration; external students and students working away from Queen’s; periods of study for RDPs, interruptions to study, including temporary withdrawals; progress; and assessment.

 The University is committed to providing a professional admissions service.
 The Postgraduate Admissions Policy and accompanying procedures are transparent, fair and consistently applied which ensures that prospective students understand how the admissions process works and applications are processed in a timely manner.